James-Bedford/hello-world2/README.md

 # hello-world2
 learning exercise
-add ina little to make it different
+add in a little to make it different